 When I could do this—tolerate and sometimes even accept delay, difficulty, or annoyance—I noticed two things.
-First, being patient was a way of treating myself with compassion.
+First, being patient is a way of treating myself with compassion.
 Compassion is the act of reaching out to those who are suffering—including ourselves.
 I definitely suffer when I’m impatient, because lack of patience is a stress response to whatever is going on in my life.
 I can feel the stress in both my mind and my body.
 And so, cultivating patience is a way of taking care of myself, which is the essence of self-compassion.

 Second, I noticed that being patient gave rise to a feeling of equanimity—a calmness of mind that makes it easier to ride life’s ups and downs without being tossed about like a boat in a storm.
 Seeing the correlation between patience and enhanced self-compassion and equanimity convinced me of the value of this practice.
 I thought, “Hmm.
 Less suffering and stress, coupled with more calm acceptance of life as it is…sounds good.”
 Here’s how I recommend that you undertake the practice of patience.
 (Note: This is an approach to transforming thoughts and emotions that I set out more fully in my books, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow and How to Live Well with Chronic Pain and Illness: A Mindful Guide)

 1. Recognize that impatience has arisen.